werne2j/Resume/README.md

-# Latex Resume for Matt Clement
+# Latex Resume for Jake Wernette
 * Uses template via Adrien Friggeri
 * Use XeTeX twice to compile with header.